What is herbal medicine?

-This combination of ingredients is believed to not only promote balanced hormones but also to help enrich the blood.
+This combination of ingredients is believed to not only promote balanced hormones but also be an effective iron deficiency natural treatment.
 This makes it highly useful in the treatment of a wide variety of disorders from blood-related issues to menstruation and fertility.

 Dong Quai, which is also known as the “female ginseng” is a powerful herb that typically grows in Asia and is known to not only help with the regulation of estrogen levels and aiding with helping to strengthen the uterus but it also helps regulate a women’s menstrual cycle (Al-Bareeq et al., 2013).
 It also promotes reduced dysmenorrhea, which are painful cramps which occur around the onset of menstruation.
 These cramps are typically located in the lower abdomen or pelvis and are caused by specialised substances known as prostaglandins which trigger uterine wall contractions and aid with its shedding.

 Additionally, Dong Quai also induces a pain-relieving effect it causes increased blood flow to the reproductive system which decreases pain through increased circulation.

 The dried rhizome of Szechuan Lovage Roots, which is also known as Chuan Xiong are also an herb which is found in Si Wu Tang.
 Chuan Xiong is considered one of the fundamental 50 herbs (Ligusticum wallichii Chuan Xiong PFAF Plant Database, 2021) within Chinese traditional medicine and is a flowering plant that is a member of the carrot family.
 This plant is native to Nepal, Kashmir and India with the roots known for their earthy brown colouring and pungent taste.